 Now that I have my own children I am continuing the Advent tradition with them!
 Sure, right now they mostly care about who’s turn it is to blow out the candle each night – but I’m also confident that we are instilling, little by little, a deeper understanding of our faith.
 For now, presents are still at the top of their Christmas favorites, but with the Lord’s mercy, one day they’ll be buying their own sets of candles.

 This year, I’d love to share Advent with our Into the Harvest community as well.
 If you would like to join in our daily advent readings (I promise they won’t be long!) we’d love for you to join our advent tradition!
-Sign up here and you can receive daily readings, links to videos with meditations and questions to further your study during this Christmas season, as well as some fun tidbits and traditions that our family has added over the years.
-Sign up today and tell all your friends!
-This is the perfect way to end 2020 on the highest of notes.
+Click here to the link for all the advent videos with meditations and questions to further your study during this Christmas season.
+As well as some fun tidbits and traditions that our family has added over the years.
+This is the perfect way to end the year on the highest of notes.